ISAAKiel/Mosaic/index.md

 to further regions, material groups, and time periods.
 The course is divided into individual lessons presented by experts, thus providing a diverse overview of approaches.

+---

+## MOSAIC - Modelling Speheres of Interaction

 **About Mosaic**